jross365/LMStudio-Client/README.md

 ## Documentation

-This module contains a lightweight C# HTTP client to provide the response streaming.
-The C# code requires **.Net Framework 4.5** or greater.

-The [Quick-Start Guide](./Docs/Section/Quick-Start-Guide.md) is a no-frills and no-explanations guide on getting the module up and running.

-It assumes several prerequisites:
+This documentation assumes several prerequisites:
 - LM Studio is running
 - The LM Studio web server is started in the software

+The [Quick-Start Guide](./Docs/Section/Quick-Start-Guide.md) is a no-frills and no-explanations guide on getting the module up and running.

 The [Full User Guide](./Docs/Section/Slow-Start-Guide.md) is an index of short articles on how to use the module.

-The User Guide documentation is in the process of being written.
-Anything below "🚧 **Below in progress:**" is not complete.

 I maintain a [Development Journal](./Docs/Dev-Journal.md) to record and track my priorities, and to rationalize my design decisions.

-It may be dry to some, and not dry to others.

-Last Update was **August 17, 2024**.
+Last Update was **August 18, 2024**.

 ## Notes/Addendum: